-Between 2003-2007, Dr. Ertekin-Taner completed her residency in the Department of Neurology at Mayo Clinic Rochester and returned to Mayo Clinic Jacksonville in 2007 to complete a clinical fellowship in Behavioral Neurology under the directorship of Dr. Neill Graff-Radford.
-Subsequently, she established her research program in the Department of Neuroscience, which is focused on neurogenetics of Alzheimer's disease and neurodegenerative endophenotypes, including whole transcriptome gene expression levels in the brain, cognition, neuropathology and neuroimaging to understand the complex genetics of Alzheimer's disease.
+Between 2003 and 2007, Dr. Ertekin-Taner completed her residency in the Department of Neurology at Mayo Clinic's campus in Rochester, Minnesota.
+She returned to the Jacksonville campus of Mayo Clinic in 2007 to complete a clinical fellowship in behavioral neurology under the directorship of Neill R. Graff-Radford, M.D.
+Subsequently, she established her research program in the Department of Neuroscience, which focuses on the neurogenetics of Alzheimer's disease and neurodegenerative endophenotypes — including whole-transcriptome gene expression levels in the brain, cognition, neuropathology and neuroimaging to understand the complex genetics of AD.

 Dr. Ertekin-Taner achieved the position of assistant professor of neurology in 2009, before being named as associate professor of both neurology and neuroscience in 2014.